inwntr/finance/README.md

 ---

-## Próximos passos
+## 🗺️ Roadmap

-* Deploy
+* Light/dark theme
-* Filtro por mês
+* More accessibility improvements
-* Categorias
+* Advanced category management
-* Melhorias de acessibilidade
+* More detailed financial insights
-* Tema claro/escuro
+* Mobile layout improvements

 ---

-## Licença
+## 📄 License

-Projeto para fins de estudo e portfólio.
+This project was built for study, portfolio and real usage.